grandtiger/cmake-project-cxx/README.md

 This template includes a unit testing framework.

-The external folder is also for libraryies and frameworks that you would like to add to your project(s).
+The external folder is also for libraries and frameworks that you would like to add to your project(s).